József Braun

-József Braun (also known as József Barna; 26 February 1901 – 20 February 1943) was a Hungarian Olympic footballer who played as a half back.
+József Braun (also known as József Barna; 26 February 1901 – 20 February 1943) was a Hungarian Olympic footballer who played as an outside forward.
 Braun began his career in Hungary before finishing it in the American Soccer League.
-He earned 27 caps, scoring 11 goals, with the Hungarian national team.
+He earned 27 caps, scoring 11 goals, with the Hungary national team.
 After retiring from playing, he coached for several years.
 Braun was killed in 1943 in a Nazi forced labor camp.

 Early and personal life

 He was Jewish.
 His nephew is András Kepes journalist, documentary filmmaker and author.

 Club career

 Braun played as youth with VAC Budapest.
 In 1916, he signed for MTK Budapest in the Hungarian League, where he played primarily as a right wing back.
 In 1919, he was selected as the Hungarian Player of the Year.
 During his years with MTK Budapest, Braun won nine Hungarian championships and two Hungarian cups.
 He retired from playing in 1925 after suffering from multiple injuries.

 In 1929, he moved to the United States, where he attempted a comeback with the Brooklyn Hakoah of the American Soccer League.
 He played 17 games before moving to the Brooklyn Wanderers in the fall of 1929.
 He played 11 games during the 1929–30 season, then retired permanently.